blakebollinger/SnakeAI-Swift/README.md

 Snake AI is a swift playground that contains a neural network built to play the classic game Snake

-The neural network has no dependencies and is built in pure Swift 5 for fast and efficient training and infrencing.
+The neural network has no dependencies and is built in pure Swift 5 for fast and efficient training and inferencing.
 Can be trained AT RUNTIME in <1sec

 ## How to Run: